US Children, Adolescents Diagnosed With COVID-19

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Nauzer Forbes, M.D., M.Sc., of the University of Calgary in Canada, is the corresponding author.
+Authors: Jun J. Mao, M.D., M.S.C.E., of the Memorial Sloan Kettering Cancer Center in New York, is the corresponding author.

 # # #